DAP2022/DataScienceTrainingCurriculum/programming/pythoni/assignments/problem_set1.md

  5’- ATCGATCGATCGATCGACTGACTAATCATAGCTATGCATGCTACTCGATCGATCGATCGATCGATCGATCGATCGATCGATCATGCTAACATCGATCGATATCGATGCATCGACTAGTACTAT-3'

 Introns are the noncoding parts of a DNA sequence that are spliced out (removed) from the sequence before it is translated into a chain of amino acids.
 In the following sequence, there are two exons and one intron.
 The first exon runs from the start of the sequence to the 63rd character.
-The second exon runs from the 91st character to the end of the sequence. (hint: in the following sequence of numbers what is the 3rd character?
-0 1 2 3 4.
-It is "2" not "3" because the 1st character is "0". )
+The second exon runs from the 91st character to the end of the sequence. (hint: in the following sequence of numbers, 0 1 2 3 4, what is the 3rd character?
+It is "2" not "3" because the 1st character is "0".)

 1. Write a program that prints out JUST the coding regions of the DNA sequence to the screen (ie. removes the introns)
 2. Using the results of 1, write a program that will calculate what percentage of the DNA sequence that is coding.